-3.15.
-There may be numerous organizations involved in public communication during a nuclear or radiological emergency at a facility, local, national, regional, and or international level.
-Arrangements should be made to ensure that the responsibilities for (see paras 3.73 to 3.873.873.86) public communication tasks are specified and understood at all levels of the emergency response.
+- 3.15.
+There may be numerous organizations involved in public communication during a nuclear or radiological emergency at a facility, local, national, regional, or international level.
+Arrangements should be made to ensure that the responsibilities for public communication tasks (see paras 3.73-3.87) are specified and understood at all levels of the emergency response. - 3.16.

-3.16.
 Tasks, responsibilities and coordination of the various organizations who will be involved in public communication during a nuclear or radiological emergency should be planned and defined in advance, and reflected in all organizational, local and national response plans.